+Deliver the vision; Strive, achieve, believe!
+Ensure that our pupils and staff know and understand the importance of being in The Shared Learning Trust so that all demonstrate the vision and values in their behaviours.

-- 1. Deliver the vision; Strive, achieve, believe! - All schools will be judged as at least "good" by Ofsted - There will be strong stakeholder confidence in the trust and its academies.
-Parents will be advocates for the schools. - There will be sustainable academy leadership - Pupils' attainment and progress will be in line with, or better than, national average - Pupil attendance will be at or above national average and persistent absence will be low - The school improvement team of SLEs (specialist leaders of education) and LLEs (local leaders of education) will be impactful and well regarded across TSLT and in the locality. - Pupil numbers will increase, moving towards full capacity in each academy - 2.
-Successfully grow to a trust of in excess of 8,000 pupils, extending our range of academies to incorporate alternative provision units and by achieving sponsor status. - In 2022, the trust will have 4,100 pupils with full capacity being 4,679.
-We will grow to become a trust of 8,000 pupils by 2025 - Inclusion units, commissioned by Luton Borough Council, will open on The Chalk Hills and Stockwood Park campuses in January 2022. - Alternative Resource Provisions have been commissioned by Central Beds Council and will open at The Vale and Rushmere Park Academies in September 2022. - The trust gained sponsor status in March 2021. - The trust is in early stage discussions to merge with a primary MAT of 6 schools (with 1,900 pupils) by September 2022. - The trust is in early stage discussions to support and assimilate an additional secondary school (capacity of 1,200 pupils) into TSLT by September 2022. - The trust will have developed a "Faculty of Education", enabling subject areas to work and plan together seamlessly - The trust's school improvement arm will continue to work with other trusts and schools "in need" if the early stage discussions (bullet pointed above) are unsuccessful. - 3.
-Enhance our professional development programme, which retains and develops happy and motivated, high calibre staff, by offering CPD and career progression opportunities, with attractive rewards and benefits. - The trust will be recognised as a great employer, with a diverse, professional staff - Talent will be nurtured and developed. - There will be clear career progression routes within the trust - CPD opportunities for all staff will be provided through the trust's CPD arm and in partnership with the local teaching school hub. - Well-being will be a priority.
-The trust will attain a nationally recognised award in this area. - Staff benefits will be enhanced. - 4.
-Be ambitious for the development of pupils; their attainment, well-being and community responsibilities - The curriculum in all schools is varied and relevant, preparing pupils for the next stage in their lives - All schools facilitate character development and a strong anti-racism message. - All schools provide a clearly defined enrichment programme - Trust awards in a number of subject, performing and sporting areas encourage pupils to be ambitious and perform to the best of their ability.
+- TCHA, TLA and possibly TSPA will be judged as at least "good" by Ofsted in 2023-4 - There will be strong stakeholder confidence in the trust and its academies.
+Parents will be advocates for the schools. - There will be sustainable academy leadership. - Pupils' attainment and progress will be in line with, or better than, national average. - Pupil attendance will be at or above national average and persistent absence will be low. - The school improvement team of primary and secondary specialists, SLEs (specialist leaders of education) and LLEs (local leaders of education) will be impactful and well regarded across TSLT and in the locality. - Pupil numbers will increase, moving towards full capacity in each academy.

+Be ambitious for the development of pupils; their attainment, well-being and community responsibilities.
+We strive to deliver a "world-class" education through a carefully considered and securely embedded curriculum, so that pupils are best prepared for the next stage of their education.

+- The curriculum in all schools is varied, relevant and delivered well for all pupils including those with SEND, preparing pupils for the next stage in their lives. - All schools facilitate character development and a strong anti-racism message. - All schools provide a clearly defined enrichment programme. - Trust awards in a number of subject, performing and sporting areas encourage pupils to be ambitious and perform to the best of their ability. - Children develop an understanding of their own personal identity, their role and responsibilities in society and the wider community.

+Successfully grow to a trust of in excess of 8,000 pupils, extending our range of academies to include specialist provision for vulnerable pupils and by achieving sponsor status.

+- In 2022, the trust has 4,216 pupils with full capacity being 4,679.
+We will grow to become a trust of 8,000 pupils by 2025. - Inclusion units, commissioned by Luton Borough Council, opened on The Chalk Hills and Stockwood Park campuses in September 2022 (TSPA) and July 2023 (TCHA). - Alternative Resource Provisions were commissioned by Central Beds Council and opened at The Vale and Rushmere Park Academies in November 2022. - The trust is in discussions to merge with a local MAT of 5 schools (with 1,900 pupils) by September 2024.

+Enhance our professional development programme, so that we can attract, retain and develop happy and motivated, high calibre staff, by offering CPD and career progression opportunities with attractive rewards and benefits

+• The trust will be recognised as a great employer, with a diverse, professional staff

+- Talent will be nurtured and developed. - There will be clear career progression routes within the trust. - CPD opportunities for all staff will be provided through the trust's CPD arm and in partnership with the local teaching school hub. - Well-being will be a priority.
+The trust will attain a nationally recognised award in this area. - Staff benefits will be enhanced.

-- Children develop an understanding of their own personal identity, their role and responsibilities in society and the wider community - 5.
-The trust and all academies are financially secure to ensure resources are available to achieve the trust's goals - The trust is a going concern, with long-term financial stability - All current academies (2021) are financially secure.
-New academies will be on a financial plan to achieve security. - The trust has adequate resources to achieve its strategic objectives.
+Ensure the trust and all academies are financially secure, with sufficient levels of reserve to guarantee resources are available to achieve the trust's goals

+- The trust is a going-concern, with long-term financial stability. - All academies are financially secure. - The trust has adequate resources to achieve its strategic objectives.